Preserving our natural resources & creating regenerative solutions.

 Conservation is our passion.

-Our mission is to conserve Jefferson County’s natural resources by coordinating financial, technical and educational assistance that helps both rural and urban communities implement sustainable solutions.
-In so doing, the district is authorized to undertake, sponsor, or participate in projects and activities which promote the conservation, development, maintenance and use of the land, water, trees and other natural resources of the district.
+Our mission is to conserve Jefferson County’s natural resources in the Louisville, KY Metro area by coordinating financial, technical and educational assistance that helps both rural and urban communities implement sustainable solutions.
+In so doing, the district is authorized to undertake, sponsor, or participate in projects and activities which promote the conservation, development, maintenance and use of the land, water, trees and other natural resources of the district located in Jefferson County Kentucky.

 Featured Programs